Hunger Fund Grant for Outreach Breakfast Ministry

 Kwanzaa Kitchen Volunteers and Tasks

 It takes about six core volunteers to carry out the breakfast ministry on a typical Saturday.
-The main tasks include food preparation, cooking, table and condiment set-ups, plating, serving, dissemination of carryouts, and clean-up.
+The main tasks include food preparation, cooking, condiment set-ups, bagging, dissemination of carry outs, and clean-up.

-Shopping for the breakfast items the night before is also a task that is alternated between core volunteers.
+Shopping for the breakfast items is also a task that is alternated between core volunteers.
 Food preparation and ministry tasks includes:

-- Laying and baking 20 packages of turkey bacon
+- Laying and baking 16 to 20 packages of turkey bacon

-- Mixing 30 pounds of pancake mix (with cinnamon)
+- Mixing approximately 30 pounds of pancake mix (with cinnamon)

-- Filling approximately 400 to 500 cups with margarine and syrup for the carryouts
+- Filling cups with margarine and syrup for the carry outs

 - Maintaining receipts of expenses, documentation of patron attendance, and meals served for quarterly financial reports and annual application to the Hunger Fund Grant